 The pattern is called, “Flower Dancer”, and you can see from the photos it is absolutely stunning without doing anything else to the piece.
 You can order the kit at JDR Brazilian Embroidery.
 I finally felt the mood one day and decided I’d better get started!

 I like to quilt the outline of an embroidery before I do anything else.
 Using my ruler, I rest it against the hopping foot and move around the embroidery.
-You can watch my YouTube video, to see this in action!

 I begin the design process by dropping flower motifs around the embroidery and a few butterflies to mimic the embroidery.
 I always like to duplicate an element from the embroidery or fabric, if quilting a quilt.